atEverychance/ProjectCR/proposal.md

 - Try different category structures
 - Generate basic reports

-### Phase 3: Shopify Integration & Financials - $20,000
+### Phase 3: Shopify Integration & Financials (Backend & Frontend Integration) - $20,000
 Now the magic happens - we're building the engine that handles all those tricky calculations that used to keep you up at night.
 The Shopify integration syncs products faster than a consignor can tag them, while the commission engine juggles regular rates, super consignor bonuses, and volunteer perks without breaking a sweat.
+We'll also integrate the frontend with Shopify, allowing for real-time inventory updates and order processing.
 Returns?
 The system handles them automatically, like a well-trained bookkeeper.

 What you'll be able to test:
 - Connect your Shopify store and watch items sync